NexiusTailer/Nex-AC/README.md

 > * Return `1 (true)` if enabled or `0 (false)` if disabled

 # Multilingual:
-The script can be configured at any of the available languages.
+The script can be configured in any of the available languages.
 To do it, just download the desired localization, save it in a directory with the main include *(nex_ac.inc)* and recompile your script.

-##### *It is also recommended to check on use any other anti-cheats in order to avoid conflicts with them.*
+##### *It is also recommended to check for using any other anticheats in order to avoid conflicts with them.*

 # Installation:
 1. Download version of the anticheat which compatible with the version of your server
 2. Download the language file *(.lang)* in your preferred language
 3. Copy both files to a folder *"/pawno/include"* which is located in the folder with the server
-4. In gamemode and all filterscripts after *#include "a_samp"* write the following: *#include "nex-ac"*
+4. In gamemode and all filterscripts, after *#include "a_samp"* write the following: *#include "nex-ac"*
 ***Warning!
 If you use Streamer Plugin by Incognito, Timerfix plugin by Dan, foreach, sscanf, Pawn.RakNet or y_hooks, include it before nex-ac!***
-*Also keep in mind that filterscript must have "#define FILTERSCRIPT" before including anticheat*
+*Also keep in mind that filterscript must have "#define FILTERSCRIPT" before including the anticheat*
 5. Compile the modified scripts

 *Do you get an error when you compiling this anticheat with YSI?
 Check out [some tips](http://forum.sa-mp.com/showpost.php?p=3556462&postcount=202)*